 The powerful 18V design features two key-less chucks, 20 torque settings, soft grip handle and rechargeable battery with 1700 milliamps of power.
 Includes Smart Charger and carrying case.

 Infomercial Dual Drill – As Seen On TV

 Author: Tony Robinson

-Depends on what you are doing, but with any home improvement job you will need tools.
+Depends on what you are doing, but with any home improvement job, you will need tools.
 The tools are one of the biggest objects in most homeowner’s way of getting started on home improvement tasks.
 Thus, to help you out, we are going to consider tools for improving homes.
 Anytime you are improving your home, safety should be above any other decision.
-Therefore, when considering home improvement you will need goggles, ear protectors and masks to start out.
-If you are repairing or remodeling walls and floors, you will need a few tools.
-If the walls are, in the basement, you will need stiff-bristled brushes, wire brush, and heavy-duty paintbrushes if you mission is to protect the walls.
+Therefore, when considering home improvement you will need goggles, ear protectors, and masks to start out.
+If you are repairing or remodeling walls and floors, you will need, a few tools.
+If the walls are, in the basement, you will need stiff-bristled brushes, wire brush, and heavy-duty paintbrushes if your mission is to protect the walls.
 You will need materials including waterproof masonry sealers, household cleaners, large containers and a sponge.

 About the author: Tony Robinson is an experienced House Renovator, Webmaster and International Author.

 Do you have some home improvement tips?
 Post them here.